• Normal Font

 The Waveney Clarion Supporters Group is mainly, but not exclusively, Don Mathew, John Ellerby, Mike Hammond, Pat Carter and Nina Magee.

-To fill our coffers and therefore pay the printer: buy the book – click here .
-We will dispatch on publication.
+To fill our coffers and therefore pay the printer: buy the book – click here.

 In his pioneering book ‘Waterlog’ Roger Deakin wrote as follows: